Clarity of Goals / Efficacy of Strategies / Elevated Success

 At Orange Grove Middle School, this process began with their school’s PBIS team coming together to establish respect, responsibility, and compassion as core values of successful learners and good human beings.
-With the Tucson Police Department, we joined officers in ride alongs, analyzed brief surveys, and listened to officers one-on-one.
-And, we discovered that respect, empathy, flexibility, and understanding are the key values that guide their work.
-By making values explicit, we can establish measurable goals and design a professional learning program to equip your team to take concrete action towards visible results.
+With the Tucson Police Department, we joined officers in ride-alongs, analyzed brief surveys, and listened to officers one-on-one.
+And, we discovered that respect, empathy, flexibility, and understanding are the fundamental values that guide their work.
+We can establish measurable goals and design a professional learning program to equip your team to take concrete action towards visible results by making values explicit.

 Work better & happier ➜

 Another important piece of our work is to equip your staff to do the work that matters.
 Frequently, understanding what needs to be done is easier than getting organized to do the work.

 Sometimes, this might involve training staff on new skills or best practices.
 Typically, this is also about organizing resources, developing measurable goals, and implementing achievable action plans.
 With clarity comes competence, and our goal is for your leadership team and staff to come to work every day knowing what they do matters and makes a difference.